 MCI trailers must be outfitted for any scenario.
 Mass casualty incidents can result from natural disasters, terrorist attacks, or interstate pileups, and you must have enough equipment to treat large numbers of victims.
 Many MCIs result in traumatic injuries, which can lead to airway compromise due to excessive bleeding.
 Portable suction units are critical to MCI response, so if it's time to replace your existing units, be sure to select replacements suitable for mass casualty incidents.

 During MCIs, especially those caused by natural disasters, electricity may be in short supply.
 It is wise to select portable suction units that can run on alkaline batteries that can be replaced as needed.
-There are also suction units that can run on defibrillator batteries, a nice option when power sources are limited.
 Replacing suction units for MCIs requires planning and strategizing, so choose wisely when outfitting your trailers.